Disaster Resources for Florida United Ways

 United Way Disaster Preparedness & Response Resources:

-- United Way Disaster/Crisis Response (UWW) - July 2016 (Bullets about initial response, creating a fund, and long-term relief.)
+- NEW!
+UWW Crisis Response Tips (UWW) - September 2017 (Bullets about initial response, creating a fund, and long-term relief.)

-- Crisis Preparedness, Response and Recovery Guide (A Manual for United Ways) (The goal of this guide is to help your organization prepare for a disaster.)
+- NEW!
+Crisis Preparedness, Response and Recovery Guide (A Manual for United Ways) - September 2017 (The goal of this guide is to help your organization prepare for a disaster.)

 - Crisis Preparedness, Response and Recovery - Potential Roles for Local United Ways - July 2016 (Roles United Ways can play during a disaster.)